bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 * Home/away game (one variable)
 * Form the last 5 games (Fantasy's own [ICT index](https://www.premierleague.com/news/65567)) (five variables)

 This results in 50 input variables in total, with points scored in the testing round as the dependent variable.
+Only data from previous rounds are used in the training rounds to predict a given round (i.e., predicting results in round `n`, the training sample contains data from rounds `n-1, n-2, ... , 1`)

+#### Designing the models

 The linear regression is set up with the assumed weakest team as reference on the team variable, and the assumed strongest team as reference on the opponent team variable.
+An ordinary least squares regression is performed.
 The neural net uses four layers: Input layer (50 neurons), two middle layers (50 and 30 neurons) and finally an output layer (one neuron).
-All layers use the relu activation function except the output, which
+All layers use the relu activation function, except the output which uses a linear activation function.
+There is also added a [dropout layer](https://towardsdatascience.com/machine-learning-part-20-dropout-keras-layers-explained-8c9f6dc4c9ab) between the two middle layers with a dropout probability of 0.2.

 ### 2. Predicting points